Azure-Samples/open-liberty-on-aro/guides/howto-integrate-elasticsearch-stack.md

 > * Replace **\<Cloud ID>**, **\<User name>**, and **\<Password>** with the ones you noted down before.
 > * Replace **\<Container_Registry_URL>** with the fully qualified name of your ACR instance.

-Once the Open Liberty Application is up and running:
+Once the Liberty Application is up and running:

 1. Open **HOST/PORT** of the route in your browser to visit the application home page.
 2. To generate application logs, **Create a new coffee** and **Delete an existing coffee** in the application home page.